DivyaNeopaney/SQL-RockbusterAnalysis/README.md

 # Instacart Basket Analysis
  Project Summary:
 This project analyzes Instacart’s sales data to find customer buying patterns.
-It answers key questions on order timing, spending, and product popularity, and explores customer segments by age, income, region, and loyalty to help create targeted, data-driven marketing strategies
+It answers key questions on order timing, spending, and product popularity, and explores customer segments by age, income, region, and loyalty to help create targeted, data-driven marketing strategie
 Key Questions
 What are the busiest days of the week and hours of the day?
 At what times do customers spend the most money?